IBM/teaching-your-monolith-to-dance/docs/runtime-modernization/README.md

 In OpenShift console, from the panel on left-side, click on **Workloads** and then **Secrets**.

 Select `apps` from the _Project_ list.
-Locate the secret named `metrics-secret` from the list and click on it.
+Locate the secret named `liberty-creds` from the list and click on it.
 Click on the `YAML` tab.
 The `data` field should contain the credentials in encoded form.

 As anyone can decode the credentials, administrators should ensure that only autenticated users have access to `Secrets` using Role-based access control (RBAC).